kikiisong/SecurityWebApp/docs/srs/srs.md

-### Security App SRS Document
+Security App SRS Document

-**Problem Statement:** A few sentences to describe the problem you are trying to solve, i.e., justify why this software is needed.
+**Problem Statement:** A few sentences to describe the problem you are trying to solve, i.e., justify why this software is needed.<b>

+Public safety has always been a concern for JHU faculty and students, especially who live in bad neighborhoods.
+The problem is that the current email alert system isn’t hooked up with users well, alerts either be made too late or left unreported.
+Users need an accurate and precise way to score and report incidents they meet, and view other incidents occur near them. <b>

-**Potential Clients:** Who are influenced by this problem and would benefit from the proposed solution? (i.e. the potential users)
+**Potential Clients:** Who are influenced by this problem and would benefit from the proposed solution? (i.e. the potential users)<b>

+JHU faculty and students would benefit the most, other residents who are outdoor active (dog walk, commute, exercise) will also be potential users.<b>

-**Proposed Solution:** Write a few sentences that describe how a software solution will solve the problem described above.
+**Proposed Solution:** Write a few sentences that describe how a software solution will solve the problem described above.<b>

+A security alert web app with functions to view, score, and report incidents in near neighborhoods.
+The app will also have social functions for users to discuss incidents and watch over each other.<b>

 **Functional Requirements:** List the (functional) requirements that software needs to have in order to solve the problem stated above.
-It is useful to try to group the requirements into those that are essential (must have), and those which are non-essential (but nice to have).
+It is useful to try to group the requirements into those that are essential (must have), and those which are non-essential (but nice to have).<b>

 **Must have:**

-- A real-time map with different colored pins that signify different levels of severity
-- Plan safe routes to avoid all danger.
-- Upload photos/videos of neighborhoods.
-- Live updates about ongoing incidents.
-- Social component with comments and stuff like "thumbs up I find this info helpful", etc.
+As a user, I want to:
+- view a map interface so that I am familiar with the environment in the neighborhood.
+- post an incident at a specific location on map (for example, drop-down menu giving users an option) so that I can report a new case to web app.
+- see pins for incidents on map so that I can relate one pin with one incident.
+- click a location to send SMS alert text messages to my contacts so that they’ll get notified about the neighborhood.
+- report an issue to the campus security so that I don’t have to learn how to report to campus security.
+- rate the level of severity of an incident so that a more accurate score can be calculated.
+- receive a notification of incidents and its details so that I know more about real-time danger.
+- sign-up and login (provide details) to use social components so that I could explore more about the app.
+- classify different kinds of incidents on map so that I know which neighborhood is related with certain kinds of incidents.

 **Nice to have:**

+As a user, I want to:
+- view real time alert on browser so that I know the most recent dangers.
+- have different colored pins for different dangerous/safety levels on the map so that it's easier to read the map.
+- plan routes based on the level of safety and time so that I can find the safest route to travel.
+- ask follow-up questions for an incident so that I know details about the case.
+- comment on a report regarding the incident so that I can interact with other users.
--
+- upload photos/videos of neighborhoods.
+- watch live updates about ongoing incidents so that I can learn more information 3D.

 **Software Architecture:**

--
+1. As an incident report system, I want an incident scale system to score incidents to different severity so that low-risk and high-risk incidents can be differentiated.
+(3rd party crime report can be used)
+2. As a social component of the web app, I want an authentication system so that only authorized users can interact with posts and comments.
+3. As a front end, I want a map API so that I can visualize data on a map.